-Mikhail Sergeyevich Gorbachev is currently President of the Moscow-based International Foundation for Socio-Economic and Political Studies (Gorbachev Foundation).
-He is also President of Green Cross International.
+Mikhail Sergeyevich Gorbachev was President of the Moscow-based International Foundation for Socio-Economic and Political Studies (Gorbachev Foundation).
+He was also President of Green Cross International.
 Mr. Gorbachev served as President of the Soviet Union from 1985 to 1991 and was awarded the Nobel Peace Prize in 1990.

 Rigoberta Menchú Tum

 Rigoberta Menchú was awarded the 1992 Nobel Peace Prize in recognition of her work for social justice and ethno-cultural reconciliation based on respect for the rights of indigenous peoples.
 Today, Rigoberta Menchú stands out as a vivid symbol of peace and reconciliation across ethnic, cultural and social dividing lines, in her own country, on the American continent, and in the world.